geotrellis/geotrellis.github.com/glossary/index.md

 * #### Zonal Operations
-A class of [Map Alebra](#Map_Algebra) operations in which a data set is summarized based on the values of all cells sharing a common value (a single zone).
+A class of [Map Algebra](#map_algebra) operations in which a data set is summarized based on the values of all cells sharing a common value (a single zone).